Download Part Three PDF

 - Subject to these regulations the chief administrative officer of each state-operated unit of the University is hereby authorized to make and administer rules and regulations for student housing that may:

-1. Prescribe the extent to which students in full-time attendance, other than married students or students residing with a parent or parents, shall be required to live in College-operated housing operated by such unit, and
+1. Prescribe the extent to which students in full-time attendance, other than married students or students residing with a parent or parents, shall be required to live in university-operated housing operated by such unit, and

 2. Provide the procedure for obtaining the permission of such chief administrative officer or such other officer or officers as s/he may designate to live off-campus.

-- In making such rules and regulations each chief administrative officer shall give consideration to the extent to which housing is available and utilized in College-operated housing, to the availability and suitability, with respect to health, safety, and supervision, of off-campus housing and to provide for individual cases under special circumstances.
+- In making such rules and regulations each chief administrative officer shall give consideration to the extent to which housing is available and utilized in university-operated housing, to the availability and suitability, with respect to health, safety, and supervision, of off-campus housing and to provide for individual cases under special circumstances.

 Compliance requirements of Title VI and the Civil Rights Act of 1964:

 A. Separate Housing for Students Based on Race

 All housing that is owned, operated or supported by the institution or a public agency must be available to all students without regard to race, ethnicity or national origin and assignment to such housing must be made in a nondiscriminatory manner.

 B. Separate Social Activity Space